Alexander Heinle

 Imagine what you could create with 15 extra weekly hours.

-If you want to experience getting your people productive faster while saving a lot of time, reach out for a free 30 minutes demo!
+If you want to experience getting your people productive faster while saving a lot of time, reach out for a free 30 minutes onboarding demo!

 You can use it for inspiration – our advice is to edit it and make it your own.
 Use it as the basis for planning your automated onboarding workflow.